So you’re thinking about starting a podcast and are now researching podcast hosting platforms.

 With RSS.com, you’ll get everything you need to start, track, promote and make money from your podcast.

 A few of RSS.com’s features include:

-- Automatic distribution of you podcast to Apple Podcasts, Spotify, Amazon Music and other major podcast directories.
+- Automatic and guided distribution of your podcast to Apple Podcasts, Spotify, Amazon Music and other major podcast directories.

 - Detailed podcast analytics to help you understand your audience.

 - The ability to host multiple shows from the same account.

 - Extremely easy to use – new shows can be up and running in around 5 minutes.